Prakruthi-G-H/HTML-AND-CSS-PROJECT/Profile Card/README.md

 3. Run index.html directly in your browser or use Live Server in VS Code
 4. No backend setup required

+✨ Features

+- Clean and modern profile card
+- Profile image with rounded styling
+- "Write to me" button with hover effect
+- Social media section with gradient icons and follower count

 ## 🔮 Future Improvements
 - Add animations to social icons.